 U.S. v.
-James Daniel Good Real Property 510 U.S. 43 (1993) the U.S. Supreme Court held:
+James Daniel Good Real Property 510 U.S. 43 (1993)

+the U.S. Supreme Court held:

-"The court was unanimous in holding that the seizure of Good's property, without prior notice and hearing, violated the Due Process Clause.
-The Due Process Clause of the Fifth Amendment quarantees that '[n]o person shall ... be deprived of life, liberty, or property, without due process of law.'
+"The court was unanimous in holding that the seizure of Good's property, without prior notice and a hearing, violated the Due Process Clause.
+The Due Process Clause of the Fifth Amendment guarantees that '[n]o person shall ... be deprived of life, liberty, or property, without due process of law.'
 Our precedents establish the general rule that individuals must receive notice and an opportunity to be heard before the Government deprives them of property.

-The right to prior notice and a hearing is central to the Constitution's command of due process. purpose of this requirement is not only to ensure abstract fair play to the individual.
-Its purpose, particularly, is protect his to use possession of property from arbitrary encroachment -- to minimize substantively unfair or mistaken deprivations of property ... " Fuentes v.
+The right to prior notice and a hearing is central to the Constitution's command of due process.
+"The purpose of this requirement is not only to ensure abstract fair play to the individual.
+Its purpose, more particularly, is to protect his use and possession of property from arbitrary encroachment--to minimize substantively unfair or mistaken deprivations of property ... " Fuentes v.
 Shevin, 407 U. S., at 80-81.

-tolerate some exceptions to the general rule requiring predeprivation notice and hearing, but only in "'extraordinary situations where some governmental interest is at stake that justifies postponing the hearing until after the event.'"
+We tolerate some exceptions to the general rule requiring predeprivation notice and hearing, but only in "'extraordinary situations where some valid governmental interest is at stake that justifies postponing the hearing until after the event.'"
 Id., at 82 (quoting Boddie v.
-Connecticut, 401 U.S. 371, 379 (1971)); U.S. v. \$8,850, 461 U.S., at 562, n.
+Connecticut, 401 U.S. 371, 379 (1971)); U.S. v. \$8,850, 461 U. S., at 562, n.
 12.